 Parrot Analytics’ demand measurement platform provides insight into global, country-specific audience demand for television content.
-This global TV demand measurement standard corresponds to the total audience demand being expressed for a title within a market, including OTT demand (demand for content on OTT platforms), and reflects the desire, engagement, and viewership, weighted by importance; so a stream/download is a higher expression of demand than a ‘like’/comment.
+This global TV demand measurement standard corresponds to the total audience demand being expressed for a title within a market, including OTT tv measurement based on demand (demand for content on OTT platforms), and reflects the desire, engagement, and viewership, weighted by importance; so a stream/download is a higher expression of demand than a ‘like’/comment.

 In the latest chart for the US, Netflix’s Chilling Adventures Of Sabrina is most in-demand digital original title for the week ended November 24th, retaining the shows place at the top of the digital original chart.
 However, demand for the show did decline 20% compared to the last week.

 The drop in demand for Chilling Adventures Of Sabrina, as registered by our OTT television analytics technology, has also meant that there was less than a 2% difference in demand between that show and the second most in-demand title in the USA, Narcos: Mexico.
 Demand for the new season of Narcos in the USA surged by 59.7% from last week, increasing from 23 million Demand Expressions to 36.9 million in the show’s first full week of availability.

 Demand for Netflix’s Big Mouth also increased from last week, growing by 30% as the streaming platform announced a third season has been commissioned and will release next year.

 The only non-Netflix entry in the US digital original top ten this week is Hulu’s The Handmaid’s Tale, which stays steady at number eight.
 Chart stalwart Stranger Things also stayed steady at number three.